Former Haitian dictator Jean-Claude Duvalier dies at 63

-PORT-AU-PRINCE Deposed Haitian dictator Jean-Claude "Baby Doc" Duvalier died of a heart attack on Saturday, closing the book on a political dynasty notorious for corruption and human rights abuses in the hemisphere's poorest country.
+PORT-AU-PRINCE Deposed Haitian dictator Jean-Claude "Baby Doc" Duvalier died of a heart attack on Saturday, closing the book on a political dynasty notorious for human rights abuses and corruption in the poorest country in the Americas.

 Duvalier's death was confirmed by his lawyer, Reynold Georges.
 He was 63.